Creating a Redis Enterprise Software (RS) database

 - Select the type of database to create: a Redis database or a Memcached database.

 If the nodes in your cluster are Flash-enabled, you can opt to select “Runs on” as either RAM or Flash.
-For additional details, refer to Redis Enterprise Flash.
+For additional details, refer to Redis on Flash.

 - Enter a name for the database.